 The ICRC has been in the Islamic Republic of Iran, with some interruptions, since 1977.
 It seeks to clarify the fate of POWs registered during the Iran-Iraq war or identified through RCMs.
 It works in partnership with the Red Crescent Society of the Islamic Republic of Iran in the fields of tracing, physical rehabilitation, international relief efforts and IHL promotion, for which the national IHL committee is also an important partner.
 It is engaged in a dialogue about IHL and Islam.
 The ICRC supports mine-risk education.
-It also maintains a logistical supply base in support of its operations in the region.

 BUDGET IN KCHF

-Protection 1,284
+Protection 2,093

 Assistance -

-Prevention 1,990
+Prevention 2,076

-Cooperation with National Societies 548
+Cooperation with National Societies 483

 General -

-Total 3,822
+Total 4,652

-Of which: Overheads 233
+Of which: Overheads 284

 PERSONNEL

 Expatriates 7

 National staff (daily workers not included) 41